 Curriculum – The Art and Design Curriculum is planned to complement the themes being taught each term.
 Each unit of learning focuses on a specific skill or medium in which the children experiment and learn about.
 This culminates in a final piece of work through which these skills are displayed.
 This also reflects the mastery approach to learning as the children are taking the knowledge and skills they have learnt within the unit to freely express themselves in their piece, playing to their individual strengths.
 We focus on a diverse range of artists to reflect our society, which allows children to gain different cultural experiences.
 All children are given a sketch book when they arrive at school, in which they create a learning journey while they progress through the years.
 This allows all of their Art and Design work to be collated in one place, creating a progression portfolio which displays the skills and knowledge they have acquired throughout Key Stage 2.
 This works alongside the Programme of Study’s recommendations.

-Our curriculum is taught within phases (Year 3/4 and Year 5/6).
-These are based around the Geography and History curriculum and we link the Art units of learning to this.
+Our curriculum is taught within year groups based around the Geography and History Curriculum; we link art units of learning to this.
 The children will complete 12 units of learning by the end of their school journey.

 Basic skills – Children will learn to master the skills of effective mark-making through; painting, drawing, shading and sketching, colouring, blending, mixing, craft-design and carving.